 The texture is creamy…nothing like anything I have ever purchased in the store….you won’t believe the difference!
 So just once, try it!
 You will love it!

 I use my Blend Tec in this recipe…I simply adore my blender and use it multiple times a day.
 Every real foodie should have one!

 SUCCESS TIP: I live in Oregon, so apple varieties are plentiful via all the farmers in the area.
 There are SO many different tastes out there, and all of them will lend a different flavor to the end result.
 Usually I recommend a mixture to include at least some sweet-tart and some sweet for the right flavor balance.
 Yucky tasting apples = yucky tasting applesauce!

 - 6 (about) medium organic apples (remember, this is the only ingredient, so use good/flavorful ones!

 - Optional: additional fruit for applesauce combos like mango, strawberry, pear, or plum.
-If your apples were not too sweet, you could add a small amount of sweetener if necessary…I prefer liquid stevia or palm sugar, but almost never need this.
+If your apples were not too sweet, you could add a small amount of sweetener or fresh apple cider if necessary...I preferliquid steviaor palm sugar, but almost never need this.

 - Thoroughly wash your apples to remove any residues.

 - Steam the apples on your stove for about 20 minutes.
 I use a steamer basket for this.
 The apples should look wilted and soft.
-Alternately, place the apples in a pyrex casserole dish with lid and place in the microwave, covered.
+Alternately, place the apples in a Pyrex casserole dish with a lid and place in the microwave, covered.
 Cook for about 10 minutes.